 Are There Long-Term Solutions?

-Self-regulating roof heating cables can be installed for a variety of climates and are designed to handle severe weather, such as high wind speeds, low temperatures and heavy snow loads.
-These systems are also compatible with roof types, including:
+Self-regulating heating cables can be installed in any climate and are designed to handle severe weather, such as high wind speeds, low temperatures, heavy snow loads, and high UV exposure.
+These systems are also compatible with all common roofing materials, including:

 Even in non-traditional or complex roofing systems, there is usually an option to protect roofs and keep ice melting.

-Interested in learning more about how you can install a self-regulating system?
-Connect with an nVent RAYCHEM Winter Expert today.
+Interested in learning more about how you can install a self-regulating roof and gutter snow-melting and de-icing system?
+Check out our residential and commercial options and then find an nVent RAYCHEM distributor today!